 With the turn of 21st century, confrontational unionism gave way to developmental unionism, a situation where the union leaders see themselves as stakeholders in the university community thereby engaging in activities that would stabilise the University and galvanise it towards development.

 Today, the Students' Union of the University of Ilorin is seen as a partner in progress in sustaining the founding fathers' vision.
-For instance, it is an annual event for the Postgraduate Students' Association to organise orientation programmes for its new members and make provision for the seamless academic pursuits of its members.
+For instance, it is an annual event for the Students' Union in conjunction with the University Management to organise orientation programmes for its new members and make provision for the seamless academic pursuits of its members.

-The Students' Union has an affirmative policy of 30% reserved seat for female students in its Students Representative and Judiciary Councils, which allows for wider participation and gender sensitivity.
-Some of the enviable innovations of the Union include the establishment of Health Trust Fund to cater for students who may have health challenges beyond their immediate families' financial strengths and the organisation of Annual Leadership Summit, which led to the birth of THE ERUDITE (Journal of Leadership and Development), which mentors students on how to publish scholarly articles.
-Very recently, the President of the Students' Union (Ishowo Yakubu) emerged second best Union President in Nigeria in a keenly contested Leadership Talent Hunt Tournament (Unilorin Bulletin, 2015)
+The Students' Union has an affirmative policy of 30% reserved seat for female students in its Senate Council, which allows for wider participation and gender sensitivity.
+Some of the enviable innovations of the Union include the establishment of Health Trust Fund (Babatunde Lukman Foundation) to cater for students who may have health challenges beyond their immediate families' financial strengths and the organisation of Annual Leadership Summit, which led to the birth of THE ERUDITE JOURNAL OF LEADERSHIP AND DEVELOPMENT, which mentors students on how to publish scholarly articles.
+In 2015, the President of the Students' Union (Ishowo Yakubu) emerged second best Union President in Nigeria in a keenly contested Leadership Talent Hunt Tournament (Unilorin Bulletin, 2015)

 The changing nature of student unionism at the University of Ilorin from the confrontational Aluta to the developmental Aloha no doubt explains the peace and stability that have permeated the system.